 - Newsletters feature safety “highlights” and general safety information (i.e., performance) within the given time period;

 - More care for editing, design, and professionalism will be taken with newsletters than with other forms of communication; and

 - Other forms of safety communication (meetings, emails, etc.) are generally not of the same quality, high-level information focus, and company-wide distribution as newsletters.

 The best practices for creating newsletters are:

 - Create a design template that can be reused every time (saves you time, sets expectations and familiarity);

-- Create consistent schedule so that people can receive them in an expected way, such as end of every month, every quarter, etc. and
+- Create a consistent schedule so that people can receive them in an expected way, such as the end of every month, every quarter, etc., and

 - Keep consistent formatting and type of information between different newsletters.